patchlevel/event-sourcing/docs/pages/normalizer.md

 }
 ```

-The whole thing also works with property promotion.
+The whole thing also works with property promotion and readonly properties.

 ```php
 use Patchlevel\Hydrator\Normalizer\DateTimeImmutableNormalizer;